TurboGears/tg2docs/docs/main/DownloadInstall.rst

     (tg2env)$ easy_install -i http://tg.gy/current tg.devtools

 A large number of packages will be installed.
 These are the officially required packages which define TurboGears itself.
-The Pylons/Paste package provides the "paster" command, which we will use to set up an example project.
+The Paste package provides the "paster" command, which we will use to set up an example project.

 .. code-block:: bash